dmsoares/devtalk-make-the-domain-shine/blog/01-functor.md

 };
 ```

-The example above, to my taste, is less declarative and it is harder to see what we are trying to achieve.
+This, to my taste, is less declarative and it is harder to see what we are trying to achieve.

 ### Conclusion